 One pair of cream wool trousers.
 Flannel or fresco weave, depending on your climate.

-One pair of selvedge denim jeans.
+One pair of selvedge jeans.
 Indigo or light wash – choose your preference.
 For maximum versatility, a lighter wash will cooperate better with the navy blazer than an indigo will.

 Three cotton business shirts, in poplin or twill weave.
 One in plain white, one striped and one free choice.
 Wear these with your smartest outfits.

 Two button-down shirts in oxford weave.
 One in light blue, one in pink, lilac or pale yellow.
 These will go with your chinos, jeans and possibly your suit / business trousers depending on the fabric choice of your suit.

 One polo shirt, short or long sleeve.
 Choose a colour that complements your pants collection.
 Fabric can either be cotton pique or merino.